 Aspect Template Families

 The Forge CLI ships a curated catalog of Aspect templates derived from real production patterns that we see across FIs.
-Each template is paired with one or more presets that fill in mock vendor URLs enabling you to preview, edit, and validate the end-to-end integration without leaving your laptop.
+Each template is paired with one or more presets (vendor-neutral shortcuts) that fill in mock partner URLs so you can preview, edit, and validate end-to-end integration without leaving your laptop.

 How Templates Are Organized